-1) A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+- 1) A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
 A previously looked after child means such children who were adopted (or subject to child arrangements orders or special guardianship orders) immediately following having been looked after and those children who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.

 An adoption order is an order under the Adoption Act 1976 (see Section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see Section 46 adoption orders).
 A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014.
-Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardians).

-2) A brother or sister attending the school when the child starts.
+Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians). - 2) A brother or sister attending the school when the child starts.
 In this context brother or sister means children who permanently live as brother or sister in the same house, including natural brothers and sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters.

 The sibling link is maintained as long as the family live at the same address as when the first child applied or has moved closer to the school than when the first child was offered a place or has moved to an address that is less than 2 miles from the school.
 The distance is between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
 When we apply the distance criterion for the school, these straight-line measurements are used to determine how close each applicant's address is to the school.
 When we apply the distance criterion for the school, these straight-line measurements are used to determine how close each applicant's address is to the school.
-When we apply the distance criterion for the school, these straight-line measurements are used to determine how close each applicant's address is to the school.
-When we apply the distance criterion for the school, these straight-line measurements are used to determine how close each applicant's address is to the school.
-When we apply the distance criterion for the school, these straight-line measurements are used to determine how close each applicant's address is to the school.
 Where applications are made from properties or abodes that are not registered to the NLPG, including new build properties, KCC may be required to use planning sites or other relevant co-ordinates.
 In exceptional circumstances where alternative co-ordinates are not available, measurements will be determined by a Senior Admissions Officer and confirmed by Head of Service.

-Children whose parents or carers have an affiliation to the Church of England and live within the Civil Parish of Snodland.
+3) Children whose parents or carers have an affiliation to the Church of England and live within the Civil Parish of Snodland.
 Written confirmation of this affiliation will be required from a minister of the church.
 (See Supplementary Information Form).